Repositories

 Overview

-The Repositories page lets you register GitHub repositories and configure automated scanning schedules.
-Instead of manually entering a repository URL each time, you can save repositories and have them scanned automatically on a daily, weekly, or monthly basis.
+The Repositories page lets you save GitHub repositories and set up automated scans.
+Instead of typing a URL each time, save the repo and have it scanned on a daily, weekly, or monthly schedule.

 Adding a repository

-Click Add repository to open the registration form.
-Enter the GitHub repository URL in full format (https://github.com/owner/repo) or shorthand (owner/repo).
-You can optionally provide a display name and specify the default branch if it differs from main.
+Click Add repository to open the form.
+Enter the GitHub URL in full format (https://github.com/owner/repo) or shorthand (owner/repo).
+You can optionally set a display name and pick a branch if it's not main.

 - Repository URL: Required.
 The GitHub URL of the repository to monitor.